Western Gifts from Writers

 This Christmas I look to the traditions of Western Civ as succinctly and eloquently expressed in the words of a sermon crafted by screenwriters.

 The 1947 Hollywood film, The Bishop’s Wife, directed by Henry Koster, features a screenplay written by Robert Sherwood and Leonard Bercovici, who were credited; and by Billy Wilder and Charles Brackett, who were uncredited.
-With such a talented conglomeration of screenwriters, it is difficult to determine who wrote which witty lines, but the basis for this story was the novel by the American novelist and poet Robert Nathan (January 2, 1894 – May 25, 1985).
+With such a talented conglomeration of screenwriters, this motion picture makes it difficult for one to determine who wrote which witty lines.
+The basis, however, for the story was the 1928 novella, The Bishop’s Wife, written by the American novelist and poet Robert Nathan (January 2, 1894 – May 25, 1985).

-The ending of the film presents a sermon, a script that had been ostensibly prepared by Bishop Brougham, but was benevolently re-written (and undoubtedly vastly improved) by the angel, Dudley.
+The ending of the film presents a sermon, a script that had been ostensibly prepared by Bishop Brougham, but benevolently re-written (and undoubtedly vastly improved) by the angel, Dudley.
 All of the previous dialogue has worked toward this apex in the movie.
-The petty fears, selfish foibles, narrow-minded needs and nagging doubts about humanity, as well as about the Creator, vanish as the snow falls and the words of this very mortal man ascend, much like the cathedral that is now no longer necessary — because faith has replaced the material demand for brick-and-mortar to build a holy monument to faith.
+The petty fears, selfish foibles, narrow-minded needs and nagging doubts about humanity, as well as limited images of the Creator, vanish as the heavenly snow falls upon the town, and the celestial words of this very mortal man ascend, much like the cathedral that is now no longer necessary — because faith has replaced the material demand for brick-and-mortar to build a holy monument to faith.

-Inspiring and ingenious, humorous and humble, The Bishop’s Wife harkens back to a time when Christmas was a simple celebration of the magnificence of God and the beneficence of people, rich and poor, during one night when the world was changed, and might yet be changed, again, forever.
+Inspiring and ingenious, humorous and humble, The Bishop’s Wife harkens back to a time when Christmas was a simple celebration of the magnificence of God and the beneficence of people, rich and poor, great and small, during one night when the world was changed, and might yet be changed, again, forever.

 As we lift our voices in praise of God, let us remember all year long the God that wishes to praise us.